 On May 9, 2001, the Senate Environment Subcommittee on Fisheries, Wildlife, and Water held an oversight hearing on the ESA listing and delisting process.
 On February 16, 2002, the House Committee on Resources held an oversight field hearing at Grand Island, Nebraska, on the Platte River Cooperative Agreement and critical habitats.
 On March 6, 2002, the House Committee on Resources held an oversight hearing on the Canada Lynx Interagency National Survey and endangered species data collection.
-A comprehensive bill, S. 911, proposing to reauthorize the ESA was introduced on May 17, 2001.
-No hearings have been held on S. 911, and no action has been taken.
+Two comprehensive bills, S. 911 and H.R.
+4579, propose to reauthorize the ESA.
+No hearings have been held on either bill, and no action has been taken.